babel/website/docs/usage/polyfill.md

   and <a href="https://github.com/zloirock/core-js">core.js</a>.
 </p>

-This will emulate a full ES6 environment.
+This will emulate a full ES6 environment and is intended to be used in an application rather than a library/tool.
 This polyfill is automatically loaded when using `babel-node`.

+This means you can use static methods like `Array.from`, `Object.assign`, instance methods like `Array.includes`, and generator functions (provided you use the [regenerator](/docs/plugins/transform-regenerator/) plugin).
+The polyfill adds to the global scope as well as native prototypes like `String` in order to do this.

 <blockquote class="babel-callout babel-callout-info">
   <p>